-Coeducational since its founding in 1880, Bridgewater College is an independent, private liberal arts college in Virginia.
+Bridgewater College is an independent, private liberal arts college founded in 1880 and was the first private, coeducational college in Virginia.
 Founded as Spring Creek Normal School and Collegiate Institute by Daniel Christian Flory, an alumnus of the University of Virginia and a leader in the Church of the Brethren, who wanted to bring the values and benefits of Jefferson's "Academic Village" to the Shenandoah Valley, the school was named Bridgewater College nine years later and chartered by the Commonwealth of Virginia to grant undergraduate degrees.
 Bridgewater conferred its first bachelor of arts degree on June 1, 1891.